Constraining study of circular orbits and accretion disk around nonlinear electrodynamics black hole: General formulism of geodesic motion

-The efficiency behavior is represented in Fig. (\ref{F8}) and have the following key points: \begin{itemize} \item The efficiency decreases for increasing values of $Q$ and $\beta$ and vice versa in the unstable orbits and the stable orbits are inward to the singularity in strong and weak fields. \item Radial frequency denotes by yellow curves while the other curves are for the vertical frequency. \item We plotted the top plots for taking fix value of $\beta$ and variation in $Q$. \item We plotted the bottom plots for taking fix value of $Q$ and variation in $\beta$. \end{itemize}
+The efficiency behavior is represented in Fig. (\ref{F8}) and have the following key points: \begin{itemize} \item The efficiency decreases for decreasing values of $Q$ and increasing values of $\beta$ and vice versa in the unstable orbits and the stable orbits are inward to the singularity in strong and weak fields. \item Radial frequency denotes by yellow curves while the other curves are for the vertical frequency. \item We plotted the left plots for taking fix value of $\beta=1$ and variation in $Q$. \item We plotted the right plots for taking fix value of $Q=0.5$ and variation in $\beta$. \end{itemize}